jupiterhub/howmanyfries/README.md

 # howmanyfries

+You'll never eat fries the same way again with this App for Android and iOS

+Doubt be gone.
+Get answers to very important questions like
-- How many fries does a box contain?
+- How many fries does a small/regular/large fries contain?
-- Get the best value for your buck and fill that tummy.
 - Which country serves the most fries?
 - Which outlets gives the most fries?
 - When is the best time to get the most fries?

-You'll never eat fries the same way again with this award-winning design for Android and iOS

 ## Jupiter's Conclusion